plondry/vehicle-recall-ui/README.md

 - 4 back-end web apis are written in different languages/framework (they run independently):

-  - API1 is written in  by Mubarak Oseni.
+  - API 1 is written in Javascript by Mubarak Oseni.

-  - API2 is written in  by Katya Batura.
+  - API 2 is written in  by Katya Batura.

-  - API3 is written in Java by Peter Londry.
+  - API 3 is written in Java by Peter Londry.

-  - API4 is written in .net 6 by Wu Ding.
+  - API 4 is written in .net 6 by Wu Ding.